 Take The First Step

-The first step is visiting us at our Customer Connection Center.
-You can find us at 112 East Liberty Street in Cincinnati.
+The first step is visiting us at our Customer Connection Center located at 112 East Liberty Street in Over-the-Rhine.
 Our staff is available to meet with you between 8:00 a.m. to 3:00 p.m.
 Monday through Friday**.

 What To Expect

 When you come to our Customer Connection Center, a Freestore Foodbank employee will meet with you one-on-one.
 We want to understand what is happening in your life so we can determine the best ways to help.

 Our programs and services are designed to help get you back on your feet.

 Food – We provide groceries for you and your family to give you one less thing to worry about as you work to make ends meet.
 Our Food Room is a choice pantry, which allows you to choose your items from the selection available, much like a regular grocery store.
 The Food Room is located at our Customer Connection Center and opens at 8:00 a.m.
 Monday through Friday.
 For assistance with Supplemental Nutrition Assistance Program (SNAP), previously known as food stamps, please contact Kam McKenzie at email@example.com or (513) 357-4620.

 Clothing – We have a variety of clothing for men, women and children, including suits for job interviews.
 Our Back on Track clothing assistance program is located at our Customer Connection Center and is open from 9:00 a.m. to 2:30 p.m.
 Tuesday and Thursday.

 “If I had to buy new clothing, there would be less money to go toward my bills,” said Lynn, a single mother working to make ends meet.
 “Back on Track helps me stretch my dollars.”